adamlazz/rsink/README.md

 The `config` file provides instructions for `rsync` on the sources and destinations of your backups.
 Each line of the file is formatted like so:

 ```
-profile source dest_drive dest_folder exclude1 exclude2 ...
+profile source dest_volume dest_folder exclude1 exclude2 ...
 ```

+* There should not be a `/` character at the end of the destination volume or at the beginning of the destination folder.
 * Destination folders can be `.` for root of drive.
+Otherwise, the folders must exist.
 * There can be 0 or more excludes.

 ## Profiles